timheilman/latin/README.md

   [gender, case, number, (degree)], including distinguishment of g/c/n/(d) depending on macron

-* Relatives, interrogatives, pronouns, comparatives, superlatives, etc., all with front: as the Latin word, stem, base, or ending.
+* Demonstratives, relatives, interrogatives, pronouns, comparatives, superlatives, etc., all with front: as the Latin word, stem, base, or ending.

-* Preposition and verb object case acceptance and aberrations are also clozed
+* Preposition and verb object case acceptance and irregularities are also clozed

+* English derivative series memorization cards for the positive/comparative/superlative forms when such forms are irregular in Latin, e.g. front: bad/worse/worst derivatives? back: malevolent, pejorative, pessimist

 * Care taken with POS collision on word forms, e.g. vīs or relative and interrogative, also keeping the focus on reading comprehension.

-* Intensive coverage of explanatory text, including case uses for difficult words (subjunctive case uses, including ut and cum, genitive use cases).
+* Intensive coverage of explanatory text, including case uses for difficult words (ablative use cases, subjunctive case uses, including ut and cum, genitive use cases, conditional use cases, etc.).
 Keep the "bury" function in Anki in mind with these; they are generated as three separate cards, each one mapping one of [caseUseName, recognition, comprehension] to the other two.
 They ought to be linked as different clozes in a single note are, and thus buried automatically when one of the other two in the triplet are studied.
 I may misunderstand cloze deletions but can't get this three-way mapping done, so simply manually bury the card when I've already seen this front today as part of the back of another of the triplet.

 * English "0/1/2/3-conditional" nomenclature grammar categories
   supplied alongside English in conditional case use notes